Theory of knowledge (IB course): Assessment

 In the past, Theory of Knowledge was assessed in two parts: an externally examined 1200- to 1600-word essay and an internally assessed presentation.
 As of 2022, this has been replaced with an exhibition.
 Each part is scored using assessment criteria, which differ between the essay and presentation.
 The total score is converted into a grade from A to E. A similar system is used for the Extended Essay.
 Students can gain up to 3 points for the diploma based on the grades achieved for TOK and EE.
-No diploma is awarded if a candidate fails to submit either the TOK essay or TOK presentation, or receives grade E for either the Extended Essay or Theory of Knowledge.
+No diploma is awarded if a candidate fails to submit either the TOK essay or TOK exhibition, or receives grade E for either the Extended Essay or Theory of Knowledge.

 TOK essay

 For each exam session, the IB prescribes six essay titles from which students must choose.
 Each title raises generic cross-disciplinary questions about knowledge, and the student is expected to consider the issues raised in the title and reach conclusions about them.
 The essay should put forward claims and counterclaims, linking knowledge issues to areas of knowledge and ways of knowing, and show evidence of original thinking by the student.
 Essays over the maximum word count of 1,600 are penalised with a one mark reduction, and any content beyond the 1600th word of the essay is not read by the examiner.